-Chances are you're skeptical of the system, and you should be.
-There are dozens of so-called money makers that promise the world, and fall short on expectations.
+Chances are you’re skeptical of the system, and you should be.
+There are dozens of so-called money-makers that promise the world and fall short of expectations.

 Home Profit System Review

-It's a work from home system that says you can make a living working online.
-It goes on to claim you can be up and running in less than 5 minutes.
+It’s a work-from-home system that says you can make a living working online.
+It claims you can be up and running in less than 5 minutes.
 Here are a few more bold claims:

 Unfortunately, none of that is true as you would expect.
-The sales video by Kelly Richards explains how the system works, and what you can get out of it.
-The video is all about making ridiculous income claims, and spreads false hype.
-We couldn't find anything substantial out of it.
+The sales video by Kelly Richards explains how the system works and what you can get out of it.
+The video is all about making ridiculous income claims and spreading false hype.
+We couldn’t find anything substantial out of it.

-On multiple occasion, the video will encourage you to share your personal details (name, email address etc).
-Make sure you don't - it's a scam, and you may soon get bombarded with promo offers, or worse, risk losing your privacy if they sell your personal information.
+On multiple occasions, the video will encourage you to share your personal details (name, email address, etc).
+Make sure you don’t – it’s a scam, and you may soon get bombarded with promo offers, or worse, risk losing your privacy if they sell your personal information.

 The Endless Loop

-If you do enter an email address, you'll be taken to endless websites via a loop.
-Most of them share a similar sales copy, and website design.
-It will take you to Total Income Answer, which changed its name to Secure Job Position in the recent times.
+If you do enter an email address, you’ll be taken to endless websites via a loop.
+Most of them share a similar sales copy and website design.
+It will take you to Total Income Answer, which changed its name to Secure Job Position in recent times.

-It will offer an eBook at $97 which has rehashed/generic content on making money online which could have worked until before 2010.
+It will offer an eBook at $97 with rehashed/generic content on making money online, which could have worked until before 2010.
 The outdated information it contains will be of no use today.
-It also talks of link posting jobs which don't exist in real life.
+It also talks of link-posting jobs which don’t exist in real life.

 People behind these sites keep them running under different names to keep the scams alive.
-You're better off staying away from these, since they offer no value.
+You’re better off avoiding these since they offer no value.
 The only person who benefits from this is the one who runs these sites.

 Home Profit System – (Countless) Red Flags